-Port P5 is a 5-bit input/output port, and is also used as an external interrupt input, and a timer/counter input/output.
+Port P5 is a 5-bit input/output port, and is also used as an external interrupt input, a timer/counter input/output, and a high-speed PWM output.
 When used as an input port or a secondary function pin, the output latch should be set to "1".
 The output latches are initialized to "1" during reset.